-- Fiber optic tapers are fiber optic plates where the input size is larger than the output size - De-magnification can reach x3 or higher - Allows using smaller (and cheaper) sensors for larger samples - Tradeoff: the greater the de-magnification, the lower the light transmission ().
+- Fiber optic tapers are fiber optic plates where the input size is larger than the output size - De-magnification can reach x3 or higher - Allows using smaller (and cheaper) sensors for larger samples - Tradeoff: the greater the de-magnification, the lower the light transmission (\).
 I.e., only a smaller portion of the emitted light will reach the sensor - We use slightly larger scintillator thickness to generate more light and to match the larger fiber size on the large side of the fiber optic taper.
 This reduces the spatial resolution because of the increased scintillator thickness - I.e., detection efficiency is always better when using larger silicon sensors that do not need fiber optic de-magnification for a given application - However, larger silicon sensors are usually more expensive than fiber optic tapers.
 It's often a question of budget

-() Explanation: The Numerical Aperture (NA) becomes smaller with increased demagnification.
-NA is a measure of the maximum incidence angle at which light ravs will be transmitted down the taper.
+(\) Explanation: The Numerical Aperture (NA) becomes smaller with increased demagnification.
+NA is a measure of the maximum incidence angle at which light rays will be transmitted down the taper.
 The effective NA of a taper is calculated as:

-$$NA{eff} = NA{max} \frac{D{min}}{D{max}}$$
+$$A{eff} = NA{max} \frac{D{min}}{D{max}}$$

-$D{min} = \text{smallest diameter}$

-$D{max} =$ largest diameter

-NA = numerical aperture

-i.e., light arriving the taper at steeper angles is no longer transmitted i.e., less light is transmitted, cf. [6]
+$D{min}$ = smallest diameter $D{max}$ = largest diameter NA = numerical aperture i.e., light arriving the taper at steeper angles is no longer transmitted i.e., less light is transmitted, cf. [6]

-Fiber optic taper cont.
+X-ray imaging - camera and sensor technology Fiber optic taper cont.